Third Year Medical Student Surgery Clerkship

 Medical Student Orientation

 Third-year medical students will have a mandatory orientation to the surgery clerkship on the first day of their rotation starting at 8 a.m.
-Orientation is held in Room 3315 in the hospital’s G-Wing.
+Room assignments for the orientation will be provided to you via email.
 A general outline about the clerkship will be provided.
 In addition, students will meet with the OR staff to learn about appropriate hand/arm washing and the sterile technique.
 Finally, introduction to the surgical patient will be presented with a review of the formal history and physical exam.

 Clerkship Core Lecture Series